AXIHIXA/Memo/notes/dsa/algorithmzuo.md

   - Prefix sum could be computed with rolling number manner in O(1) space.
   - Note that (b) for 930 does **not** work for this problem!!!
 - **"At most k"/"At least k"**
-  - Number of subarrays with at most/least k something.
+  - Number of subarrays with at most/least k something, count num ending at `rr` for valid window.
     - "At most":
       - A valid subarray could start from `[ll...rr]` and end at `rr`.
       - `ans += rr - ll + 1`.